zakirulq/DSChallenges/Greedy/Greedy_README.md

 # Greedy Algorithms and Interval Partitioning

+*This file is located in the `Greedy` directory and documents the Greedy pattern.*

 ## Problem Statement

 Greedy algorithms make locally optimal choices at each step with the hope of finding a global optimum.
 They are particularly useful for optimization problems where making the best choice at each step leads to the best overall solution.